notamitgamer/bsc/README.md

 # 🎓 B.Sc.
-CS Hons – Practice Programs
+CS Hons – Programs

 This repository contains **all C programs, executables, and snapshots** as per the **West Bengal State University B.Sc.
 Computer Science (Hons) syllabus**.
 It’s designed to help students easily access, run, and understand each program.